-On September 1, 1969, about 40 people in Berkshire County, Massachusetts reported seeing a UFO — and one boy named Thomas Reed claimed that he and his family were all taken aboard.
+On September 1, 1969, about 40 people in Berkshire County, Massachusetts reported seeing a UFO — and one boy named Thomas Reed claimed that he and his family were taken aboard.

 In 1969, residents of Berkshire County in Massachusetts went into a panic after multiple people reported seeing a UFO.
 The furor over the sighting reached far beyond the area and captivated people all over America.
 In Roswell, New Mexico, a replica of the alleged vessel was even displayed at the International UFO Museum.